Head of Department

 AS3 - Practical techniques and Data Analysis

 The CCEA A2 specification contains three modules:

-- Practical techniques
+A23 - Practical techniques and Data Analysis

 Through studying physics, students develop new ways of looking at the world and new thinking skills.
 These thinking skills can be applied to many other disciplines.
 Students who study physics have great job prospects and end up in all sorts of interesting jobs because of their broad training and adaptability.

 Many students with physics qualifications go on to have successful careers in the space and/or aerospace industries, medicine, technology, engineering, research and development, the stock market, transport, teaching and/or IT and software industries.